Throughout the course, our students may have the opportunity to work on Hackathons organised by CodeYourFuture or partner organisations.

 In addition to this, the depending on when during the course takes place the Education Team must be consonsulted on

-To make sure that the hackathon compliments students learning rather than being in conflict
+- To make sure that the hackathon compliments trainees learning rather than being in conflict

-If a Hackathon is taking place during the duration of a class (i.e. before Graduation) then there are some constraints on the students
+If a Hackathon is taking place during the duration of a class (i.e. before Graduation) then there are some constraints on the trainees

-Above all else, the students must prioritise their coursework before doing any work on the hackathon.
+- Above all else, the trainees must prioritise their coursework before doing any work on the hackathon.

-For some students this can be up to twenty hours of work a week
+- For some trainees this can be up to twenty hours of work a week

-Some of our students work in paid jobs.
+- Some of our trainees work in paid jobs.
 We ask that they don't partake in any hackathons if they are already working more than twenty hours a week of paid work.

 If the Hackathon happens outside of a scheduled course you should also be thoughtful of

-Many of our students will be working part or full time
+- Many of our trainees will be working part or full time

 As a volunteer on a Hackathon you have several aims over the project

-Our students will never have take part in a hackathon
+- Our trainees will never have take part in a hackathon

-Most of all, we want to make sure you have a great time working with our students.
+- Most of all, we want to make sure you have a great time working with our trainees.
 They're eager to learn and always excited to meet developers like you.